About the author

 Crossing a plateau of waist-deep heather on a lower slope of a nearby hill in about 1965 with my brother and school friends one day, we were surrounded by buzzing and several thwacks – then the staccato of what sounded like automatic fire.
 (It was rifle and/or pistol fire by several shooters simultaneously, which the mind seems to perceive as automatic fire, likely from watching too many war films on television.)
 We lit out of there and they moved the firing range to a safer location soon after.
 To this day (2018) the cool still air of summer mornings carries the sound to us from that (safer) outdoor firing range.

 As a male in your late teens in Britain of those days, you either went into the military or further education.
-I opted for the latter and I am grateful for the way the sixth form college unobtrusively made leeway for this troubled and troublesome individual.
+I went to sixth-form college because I found physics easy and I am grateful for the way they unobtrusively made leeway for this troubled and troublesome individual.

 While I believe I still hold a rifle accuracy record from sixth form college (all the bullets from the magazine went through the same ragged hole in the target – which I still have) shooting was not really my thing.
-Riding bikes off-road and, starting in 1974 at age 18, hang gliding became the main activities that defined my life up to the turn of the century.
+Hang gliding was a new phenomenon in Britain in 1974.
+It was the only thing available to me as a route to stardom.
+Furthermore, it was the big thing at the time: Everyone was talking about it both in print and on the radio and television.
+I figured I could fly one from the heather-covered slopes of the same hill where we did our off-road biking, which I did.

 The BPA sweatshirt reminds me that I founded a university parachute club in early 1979.
 (First jumps from a Cessna 206 at Shobdon airfield, Herefordshire.)
 Last I heard, it is still going.